aces/Loris-MRI/README.md

 # System Requirements
  * Perl
  * DICOM toolkit
- * MINC
+ * MINC tools

-Note: For Ubuntu installations, DICOM toolkit and MINC toolkit are installed by the imaging\_install.sh script (see step 3 below).
-This script will apt-get install the packages _minc-tools_ and _dcmtk_.
+Note: For Ubuntu installations, DICOM toolkit and MINC toolkit are installed by the imaging install script (see step 3 below).
+This script will apt-get install these packages: minc-tools and dcmtk.

 The following installation should be run by the $lorisadmin user. sudo permission is required.
 See aces/Loris README.md for further information and Loris installation information.